+002 02 23586258 [email protected]

 As an Arabic-English translation intern your tasks might include, but are not limited to:

-• Monitoring English and Arabic (online) newspapers and select relevant material to be translated and summarized for our database.
+• Monitoring English, Arabic, French, and other language (online) newspapers and selecting relevant material to be translated and summarized for our database.

-• Making English summary translations of Arabic press articles.
+• Producing English summary translations of Arabic press articles.

 • Making specialized overviews of Arabic press articles on occasions when there is a significant amount of media coverage on a particular topic.